 A Los Angeles native and graduate of Stanford University, he received his doctoral degree in the History of American Civilization from Harvard.
 Veitch taught in the English department at the University of Wisconsin, Madison before joining The New School.
 As an associate professor of literature and history, Veitch's service included stints as chair of humanities and associate provost before his five-year term as dean in which he focused on expanding Lang's size and scope to take advantage of its status as an urban liberal arts college.

 The author of the award-winning American Superrealism: Nathanael West and the Politics of Representation in the 1930s (University of Wisconsin Press, 1997), Veitch's fields of academic specialization include 19th- and 20th-century American literature and cultural history, and American film.
 His latest research has focused on the history of higher education in the United States.
-Jonathan, his wife Sarah and their three children live in the Wallis Annenberg President's House on the Occidental campus.
+Jonathan, his wife Sarah and their children live in the Wallis Annenberg President's House on the Occidental campus.

 - Founders Day Speech 2012